 Other adaptogenic herbs to look into include Rhodiola and holy basil.

 You can take them separately or combine them.
 Because we’re all unique, I would encourage you to experiment with what makes you feel best.

 No. 7 – Practice Mindfulness / Meditation

-To help keep yourself stress-free over the holiday period, I strongly recommend you taking an eyeball over my previous two blogs on mediation and try to add this practice into your daily routine.
+To help keep your holiday stress at bay over the holiday period, I strongly recommend you take an eyeball over my previous two blogs on mediation.
+Perhaps try to add this practice into your daily routine.

 *Please note that while we are knowledgeable about our products and nutrition, this blog should never be a substitute for medical advice and attention

 Please remember that you should always obtain the all-clear from your doctor before starting any new supplement plan or diet if you’re on any medication